 - Whether a method protects her and her partner against contracting a Sexually Transmitted Infection (STI).

-The lower rate listed above in the actual percent of women using the method, or actual use.
-The upper rate is the theoretical effectiveness, based on mathematical formulas.
+The lower rate listed above is the actual percent of women using the method, or actual use.
+The upper rate is the theoretical effectiveness, or perfect use, based on mathematical formulas.

 Actual use takes into account the failure of the contraceptive to work, difficulties with use, and other factors (e.g., women on hormonal birth control are more likely to have a failure when taking antibiotics).